Shuri (character): Marvel Cinematic Universe

-Letitia Wright portrays Shuri in media set in the Marvel Cinematic Universe.
-This version is a technological genius who designs the outfits and weapons for her brother T'Challa / Black Panther and is exceptionally intelligent for her age.
+Letitia Wright portrays Shuri in media set in the Marvel Cinematic Universe (MCU).
+This version is a technological genius and prodigy who designs outfits and weapons for T'Challa / Black Panther.
 Additionally, she and her brother live in Wakanda's capital with their mother Ramonda.
-Following the death of her brother, Shuri assumes the mantle of Black Panther.
+Following T'Challa's death, Shuri assumes the mantle of Black Panther and eventually makes it a separate position while forfeiting her claim to the throne to allow M'Baku to make his own claim.
+Furthermore, Ozioma Akagha voices alternate universe variants of Shuri in the animated series What If...?.